natescherer/Get-ExpiringAdfsCertificate/docs/Get-ExpiringAdfsCertificate.md

 ### Outputs an array of objects containing CertType, Name, and ExpiryDate for each expiring certificate.
 ### Can be overridden by using -NoOutput.
 ## NOTES
-As the AD FS cmdlets don't support remoting, this must be run directly on an AD FS server.
 The account that runs this script will require Administrator rights on the AD FS server.
 This script was written on PowerShell 5.1 for ADFS 2016, but should theoretically work with older versions.